jpflandrs/riboDB/README.md

 This site is a new version of the previous site "*RiboDB : a prokaryotic ribosomal components DataBase*" hosted at the same URL.
 The previous version was written in Python3 and uses CGI.
 But the CGI module is "*deprecated since version 3.11, removed in version 3.13*" so the need to refresh the site.

 Using the new website is less difficult and more safe, most choices are obvious.

+The riboDB DB (nov 2024) contains data from 254,984 genomes (2262 _Archaea_, 252,722 _Bacteria) and 15,282,163 sequences corresponding to 23,858 species of _Bacteria_ and 938 of _Archaea_.

 ## Extraction or statistic

 ### Extraction